How to Hike Tunnel Mountain Near the Town of Banff

 Tunnel Mountain Hike Location

-The Tunnel Mountain trailhead is easy to find.
+The Tunnel Mountain trailhead is easy to find and a great trail to add to your Banff hiking itinerary.
 You can see the pin here for the Lower Parking Area and here for the upper parking area.

 Because Tunnel Mountain is so close to Downtown Banff you can easily walk to the start of the trailhead; you can also take the Roam Transit, or drive.